Survey Methodology

 Survey Methodology (or Techniques d'enquête in the French version) is a peer-reviewed open access scientific journal that publishes papers related to the development and application of survey techniques.
 It is published by Statistics Canada, the national statistical office of Canada, in English and French.

-The journal started publishing in 1975, publishes two issues each year, and is available both in print (with a subscription fee) and online as open access.
+The journal started publishing in 1975, publishes two issues each year, and is available open access in HTML online and PDF.
+The print version has been discontinued.

+As of 2021, the editor-in-chief is Jean-François Beaumont, senior statistical advisor at Statistics Canada.

 Abstracting and indexing

 Survey Methodology is indexed in the following services: